-When you upgrade the firmware on the UPS Network Management Card 3 (NMC), you obtain the latest new features, security and performance improvements, and bug fixes.
+When you upgrade the firmware on the UPS Network Management Card 2 (NMC), you obtain the latest new features, security and performance improvements, and bug fixes.
 For UPS firmware, see "Firmware Update screen".

-Upgrading here means simply placing the .nmc3 file on the NMC, there is no installation as such.
-Check regularly on www.apc.com/shop/tools/software-firmware for any new upgrades.
+Upgrading here means simply placing the module files on the NMC, there is no installation as such.
+Check regularly on www.apc.com/tools/download for any new upgrades.